rollerworks/split-token/README.md

 // Indicate when the token must expire.
 Note that you need to clear the token from storage yourself.
 // Pass null (or leave this method call absent) to never expire the token (not recommended).
 //
+// If not provided uses "now" + $defaultLifeTime of the factory constructor.
 $authToken->expireAt(new \DateTimeImmutable('+1 hour'));

 // Now to store the token cast the SplitToken to a SplitTokenValueHolder object.